stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-internalid.md

 ---
-label: 'Internal IDs in Search Results'
-eleventyNavigation:
-  key: search-internalid
-  title: 'Internal IDs in Search Results'
+chapterTitle: 'Internal IDs in Search Results'
-  order: 120
 ---

 Every Search Result in SuiteScript is fundamentally a reference to a Record in NetSuite.
 It's very common